verhas/demo/jpms_annotation_demo/article.md

 I could continue it but the long story short is that annotations are a mistery for most of the Java developers.
-If you feel offended (that is your problem by the way) or think that I am wrong stating how clueless related to the annotations most of the Java developers then consider that the number of programmers, coders, generally, was growing exponentially during the last 30 years and Java developers, specially, was doing so during the last 20 years and it is still growing
+If you feel offended (that is your problem by the way) or think that I am wrong stating how clueless related to the annotations most of the Java developers are, then consider that the number of programmers, coders, generally, was growing exponentially during the last 30 years and Java developers, specially, was doing so during the last 20 years and it is still growing